-Specifically, opiates are narcotics, usually meant to reduce pain.
+Opiates are a manmade class of drugs used to treat severe to chronic pain.
+Specifically, opiates are narcotics, usually meant to reduce the most extreme cases of pain.
 Examples of opioids include morphine, codeine, methadone, OxyContin, heroin, and hydrocodone.
 Furthermore, they produce a sedating effect by depressing the central nervous system.
 These drugs can have a powerful influence on the way one feels, both physically and mentally.
 Because of how these drugs interact with the central nervous system, including the brain, users tend to build up a tolerance quite quickly.
 Therefore, this can lead to painful withdrawal symptoms and opiate side effects when trying to quit.

 Recognizing Opiate Side Effects

 There are a number of signs to look for that may indicate opiate abuse.
 For example, financial problems often arise, as an individual may go to extreme lengths to obtain their drug of choice.
 Other risks, poor life decisions, or interpersonal problems are also common.
 Remember, opioids are powerfully addictive.
 There are also certain opiate side effects you should be on the lookout for.
 Rewiring of the brain occurs when these substances are introduced.
 For example, results can include:

 - Feeling euphoric

 Moreover, there are also more serious side effects to know about, such as:

 - Rapid or slowed heartbeat

 - Rash or hives

 - Swollen tongue, hands, feet or throat